 - Google OAuth (free tier): launch

-geminiin a desktop session, follow the browser flow.
-Best for laptops and workstations. - API key: set
+geminiin a desktop session, follow the browser flow. ~60 requests per minute, ~1,000 requests per day. - API key: set

 GEMINI_API_KEYfrom a Google AI Studio key.
 Best for servers, CI, and headless boxes. - Vertex AI: set